People at the US Capitol riot are being identified and losing their jobs

 In further posts on Facebook's Stories feature, Davis said he was "peacefully demonstrating" the whole time, and was not trying to actively break into the Capitol.
 "I said 'trying to get into the Capitol,' meaning to voice a protest.
 Not in any violent way," he wrote.

-On Thursday, a Twitter account belonging to the Westlake, Texas-based company tweeted: "Paul Davis, Associate General Counsel, is no longer employed by Goosehead."
+On Thursday, a Twitter account belonging to the company tweeted: "Paul Davis, Associate General Counsel, is no longer employed by Goosehead."

 CNN reached out to Goosehead for further comment and was directed to a voicemail message that stated, "The Goosehead employee involved at the Capitol is no longer employed."